-The long-standing principle that there is no isotopic fractionation during plant water uptake has already proved to be not applicable under certain circumstances.
-It is well established that the roots of halophytes and xerophytes discriminate against the heavier isotope of hydrogen (Lin & Sternberg, 1993; Ellsworth & Williams, 2007; Eley et al., 2014; Redelstein et al., 2018).
-Despite this is generally considered an exception, the isotopic offsets from the studies mentioned before may well be caused by 2H discrimination by plants, given that xylem samples tend to plot below and to the right of soil water and meteoric water lines (i.e. xylem water being more depleted in 2H than its sources).
-Indeed, Vargas et al., (2017) conducted a controlled experiment on the transfer of water isotopes between soil and soil water pools of potted Persea americana seedlings.
-They discovered that these plants had a more depleted isotopic composition of xylem water than their respective pot soil water, especially in hydrogen isotopes.
-In addition, this discrimination varied as a function of pot soil water loss and soil texture.
-As a result, the results of Vargas et al., (2017) point to a fractionation process occurring at the soil-root interface that would be affected by soil water content (and indirectly by soil texture).
-This is in agreement with Ellsworth & Williams, (2007), who suggested that 2H discrimination occurs in the soil-root interface and possibly during water transport through the symplast, due to the lower diffusivity of heavier isotopes through cell membranes (Karan & Macey, 1980).
-In contrast, Zhao et al., (2016) also found that stem water was depleted in 2H than the most likely source, but they attributed it to discrimination during water transport and redistribution within plant.
-They differentiated between ‘tissue’ and ‘xylem sap’ water.
-The former was obtained using cryogenic extraction whereas the latter by passively collecting water with a syringe (due to positive pressure in the xylem).
-In order to account for potential fractionation processes in plant water source studies, it is urgent to identify the mechanism causing it and the potential soil properties and plant physiological processes that are involved in it.
+The long-standing principle that there is no isotopic fractionation during plant water uptake has already been challenged under certain circumstances.
+It is well established that the roots of halophytes and xerophytes discriminate against 2H (Lin & Sternberg, 1993; Ellsworth & Williams, 2007; Eley et al., 2014; Redelstein et al., 2018).
+Although this is generally considered an exception, previously observed isotopic offsets, including our own observations from temperate deciduous forest (Barbeta et al. 2109) may well be caused by discrimination against 2H during root water uptake,.
+Indeed, in a controlled experiment Vargas et al., (2017) found that the isotopic composition of xylem water was more depleted than the corresponding soil water, especially for 2H. and this discrimination varied with soil water content and texture.
+The results of Vargas et al., (2017) point to a fractionation process occurring at the soil-root interface that would be affected by soil water content (and indirectly by soil texture).
+This is in agreement with Ellsworth & Williams, (2007), who suggested that 2H discrimination occurs in the soil-root interface and possibly during water transport through the symplast, due to the lower diffusivity of heavier isotopes through cell membranes (Karan & Macey, 1980).
+In contrast, Zhao et al., (2016) also found that stem water was depleted in 2H with respect to the most likely source, but they attributed this observation to discrimination during water transport and redistribution.
+Still, it remains to be addressed whether plant physiological processes underlie observed isotopic offsets.